databrickslabs/dlt-meta/docs/content/getting_started/dltmeta_manual.md

 ## Dataflow DLT Pipeline:

-### Delta Live Tables launch notebook
+### Lakeflow Declarative Pipelines launch notebook

 1. Go to your Databricks landing page and select Create a notebook, or click New Icon New in the sidebar and select Notebook.
 The Create Notebook dialog appears.

 2. In the Create Notebook dialogue, give your notebook a name e.g ```dlt_meta_pipeline``` and select Python from the Default Language dropdown menu.
 You can leave Cluster set to the default value.
-The Delta Live Tables runtime creates a cluster before it runs your pipeline.
+The Lakeflow Declarative Pipelines runtime creates a cluster before it runs your pipeline.

 3. Click Create.